PIRATE-E/ai-workflow-task-agent/README.md

 2. **Router**: Routes the message to appropriate handler based on classification
 3. **ChatBot**: Handles general conversation and follow-up questions
 4. **Tool Agent**: Selects and executes appropriate tools for information gathering
+5. **RAG Functions**: Converts and processes text chunks for smarter, context-aware responses; use functions from the `rag/` folder for maximum flexibility

+---

 ### Tool System